grafana/k6/release notes/upcoming.md

 * UI: Password input is now masked in `k6 login influxdb` and `k6 login cloud`. (#734)
 * Config: Environment variables can now be used to modify k6's behavior in the `k6 login` subcommands. (#734)
 * HTTP: Binary response bodies were mangled because there was no way to avoid converting them to UTF-16 JavaScript strings. (#749)
-* Config: Stages were appended instead of overwritten from upper config "tiers", and were doubled when supplied via the CLI flag (#759)
+* Config: Stages were appended instead of overwritten from upper config "tiers", and were doubled when supplied via the CLI flag. (#759)
-* HAR converter: Fixed a panic due to a missing array length check (#760)
+* HAR converter: Fixed a panic due to a missing array length check. (#760)
-* HTTP: `http.batch()` calls could panic because of a data race when the `batchPerHost` global option was used (#770)
+* HTTP: `http.batch()` calls could panic because of a data race when the `batchPerHost` global option was used. (#770)
 * Docker: Fixed the grafana image in the docker-compose setup.
 Thanks @entone and @mariolopjr! (#783)
-* Config: Stages configured via the script `options` or environment variables couldn't be disabled via the CLI flags (#786)
+* Config: Stages configured via the script `options` or environment variables couldn't be disabled via the CLI flags. (#786)
 * UI: Don't report infinities and extreme speeds when tests take 0 time.
 Thanks @tkbky! (#790)
-* HTTP: Correct metric tracking when HTTP requests are redirected (#753)
+* HTTP: Correct metric tracking when HTTP requests are redirected. (#753)
-* HAR converter: Added escaping for page IDs and names in the generated scripts (#801)
+* HAR converter: Added escaping for page IDs and names in the generated scripts. (#801)
-* Setup data: Distinguish between `undefined` (when there is no `setup()` function or when it doesn't return anything) and `null` (when `setup()` explicitly returns `null`) values for the setup `data` that's passed to the default function and `teardown()` (#799)
+* Setup data: Distinguish between `undefined` (when there is no `setup()` function or when it doesn't return anything) and `null` (when `setup()` explicitly returns `null`) values for the setup `data` that's passed to the default function and `teardown()`. (#799)
-* Setup data: Prevent data races by having each VU have its own independent copy of the setup data (#799)
+* Setup data: Prevent data races by having each VU have its own independent copy of the setup data. (#799)
-* HAR converter: Support HAR files that don't have a `pages` array (#806)
+* HAR converter: Support HAR files that don't have a `pages` array. (#806)
-* Setup data: The property names of some of the internal k6 objects like `http.Response` weren't properly encoded when they were returned from the `setup()` function (#804)
+* Setup data: The property names of some of the internal k6 objects like `http.Response` weren't properly encoded when they were returned from the `setup()` function. (#804)
-* UX: Instead of panicking on some operations in the init context, we now return an error that the given action is not supported; this includes making HTTP requests (batched or not), websockets, adding to custom metrics, making checks and groups, or initializing cookie jars (#811)
+* UX: Instead of panicking on some operations in the init context, we now return an error that the given action is not supported; this includes making HTTP requests (batched or not), websockets, adding to custom metrics, making checks and groups, or initializing cookie jars. (#811)
-* Fix not sending some cloud specific environment variables to the cloud options-validations when running `k6 cloud`.
-Most notably this include K6_CLOUD_PROJECT_ID. (#829)
+* Cloud execution: properly send specific environment variables to the cloud option validation endpoint when running `k6 cloud`.
+Most notably this includes K6_CLOUD_PROJECT_ID. (#829)
+* Cloud execution and archive running: Fixed an issue when files were imported or opened with their full paths and they were in the users' home folders. (#823)
-* Fix a panic when `group()` is called without a callback function. (#841)
+* Script: Fixed a panic when `group()` is called without a callback function. (#841)

 ## Breaking changes
-* Metric names are now restricted to only allow Unicode letters or numbers, spaces, dots, underscores, and hyphens.
+* Metric names are now restricted to only allow Unicode letters or numbers, spaces, and the following special characters: `._!?/&#()<>%-`.
 They also need to be between 1 and 128 characters.
 Previously practically anything was a valid metric name. (#810)